Mike Ford Preview, Player Props: Mariners vs. Royals

-The Seattle Mariners and Mike Ford (.360 slugging percentage over his past 10 games, including one homer), take on starting pitcher Brady Singer and the Kansas City Royals at T-Mobile Park, Friday at 10:10 PM ET.
+The Seattle Mariners and Mike Ford (.360 slugging percentage over his past 10 games, including one homer), take on starter Jordan Lyles and the Kansas City Royals at T-Mobile Park, Saturday at 4:10 PM ET.

-He had a hitless showing in his last game (0-for-2) against the White Sox.
+In his previous game he had a hitless showing (0-for-2) against the Royals.

 Mike Ford Game Info & Props vs. the Royals